-Patients that smoke on a regular basis are twice as likely to develop nocturnal bruxism than your non-smoking patients.
+Individuals who smoke on a regular basis are twice as likely to develop nocturnal bruxism than non-smoking individuals.
 Similar to the causes of this condition, there really isn’t an answer as to why smoking cigarettes can lead to bruxism.

 Just like cigarettes, the ingestion of drugs and alcohol also double a patient's chance of developing nocturnal bruxism.
-You may have the occasional patient that drinks a glass of wine or two before going to bed to help them sleep – but in reality, alcohol is known to break up sleeping patterns.
-If your patient sleeps poorly, this triggers their muscles to hyper-activate and the teeth to grind.
+You may enjoy the occasional glass of wine or two before going to bed to help you sleep – but, alcohol is known to break up sleeping patterns.
+If you sleep poorly, this triggers your muscles to hyper-activate and the teeth to grind.

 Sleep Disordered Breathing

-As it was mentioned above, patients who sleep poorly are more likely to grind their teeth while they sleep than those who get a good night’s rest.
-If your patient is a snorer, or if their significant other is one, they are also twice as likely to exhibit nocturnal bruxism.
+As it was mentioned above, people who sleep poorly are more likely to grind their teeth while they sleep than those who get a good night’s rest.
+If you are a snorer, or if your significant other is one, they are also twice as likely to exhibit nocturnal bruxism.
 Shallow breathing and/or snoring triggers their brain to respond which causes them to wake frequently during the night.

 To most people, caffeine is considered a stimulant to help keep them energized during the day.
 What some people don’t know is that caffeine has a half-life of three to 12 hours after it’s consumed.
 Caffeine triggers muscle activity, which can cause frequent waking periods during the night that can contribute to nocturnal bruxism.

-Excerpt from Article written by Dr. Martin Mendelson, D.D.S.
+Adapted from an article written by Dr. Martin Mendelson, D.D.S.